 It’s never too soon to begin teaching your little one about gratitude.
 Children as young as 2 can begin practicing basic expressions of gratitude, like saying “thank you” when something is done for them.
 Here are eight ways you can help foster an attitude of gratitude in your little one:

 - Model gratitude: Your preschooler is watching and listening more than you realize, mimicking your words and behavior.
-Use every opportunity you can to model gratitude so he picks up on it.
-Thank your spouse for taking out the garbage.
-Express gratitude for the delicious meal someone serves you.
-Thank the stranger who holds the door open for you.
-Make eye contact and express your thankfulness genuinely, so your little copycat will learn to do the same.
+Use every opportunity you can to model gratitude and they will pick up on it.
+Thank your spouse for taking out the garbage and the stranger who holds the door open for you.
+Express appreciation for the delicious meal someone serves you.
+Make eye contact and be genuine, so your little copycat will learn to do the same.

 - Say “thank you” to your child: Expressing genuine gratitude to your child is just as important as modeling it.
-Show your appreciation when she cooperates, shows kindness or behaves in a helpful manner.
-Not only will this reinforce good behavior, but it will also engender an attitude of gratitude.
+Offer your appreciation when they cooperate, show kindness or behave in a helpful manner.
+Not only will this reinforce good behavior, but it will weave expressions of gratitude into your relationship.

-- Write thank-you notes: Encourage your child to write thank-you notes for gifts she receives or to a teacher or friend for doing something nice.
-If your little one is too young to write a note, let her draw a picture to show her appreciation.
-You can also have your preschooler dictate a thank-you note for you to write on her behalf.
-Let her help add a stamp to the envelope and deliver it to the post office with you.
+- Write thank-you notes: Encourage your child to write thank-you notes for gifts they receive or to a teacher or friend for doing something nice.
+If your little one is too young to write a note, let them draw a picture to show their appreciation.
+You can also have your preschooler dictate a thank-you note for you to write on their behalf.
+Let them help add a stamp to the envelope and deliver it to the post office with you.

-- Give back, together: As your child gets older, let him get involved in community service with you and learn about helping those in need.
-He can even help select canned goods from your pantry to donate.
-Take the time to explain that many people are less fortunate than your family, and bring him with you when you drop off the cans at a food bank.
+- Volunteer together: As your child gets older, give them opportunities to do community service with you and learn about helping those in need.
+This can be as simple as your child selecting canned goods from your pantry to donate.
+Take the time to explain that many people are less fortunate than your family, and bring your child with you when you drop off the cans at a food bank.

-- Provide prompts: As your little one starts talking, lovingly remind her to say “please” and “thank you.”
-It will take her a while to learn the right time to use these phrases, but the sooner she starts practicing, the better.
+- Provide prompts: As your little one starts talking, lovingly remind them to say “please” and “thank you.”
+It takes children a while to learn the right time to use these phrases, but the sooner they start practicing, the better.

 - Establish a gratitude ritual: Gratitude rituals help young children build a bank of memories that involve feeling and expressing gratitude.
 You can create these rituals with your family to help your little one become familiar with showing appreciation.
-Examples of gratitude rituals include counting blessings at bedtime or having each family member name something she feels grateful for before dinner.
+Examples of gratitude rituals include counting blessings at bedtime or having each family member name something they feel grateful for before dinner.